Explorers (film): Plot

-The young explorers hit it off with their extraterrestrial hosts, but then the alien ship is suddenly intercepted by a larger-still alien vessel.
+The young explorers hit it off with their alien hosts, but then the alien ship is suddenly intercepted by a larger alien ship.
 Wak urges the boys to leave.
-They are in the process of doing so when they're interrupted by a gigantic extraterrestrial who admonishes the Wak and Neek.
-It is revealed that Wak and Neek are brother and sister and the gigantic creature is their father; they've taken his ship out for a "joy ride", sending the dreams to the boys in the hopes of meeting humans.
-Transmissions of old movies have kept the extraterrestrial populace at a distance – except for the curious Wak and Neek – due to the way humans depict violence toward alien life.
+They are in the process of doing so when they are interrupted by a gigantic alien who admonishes Wak and Neek.
+It is revealed that Wak and Neek are brother and sister, and the gigantic creature is their father; they have taken his ship out for a "joy ride", sending the dreams to the boys in the hopes of meeting humans.
+Transmissions of old movies have kept the alien populace at a distance – except for the curious Wak and Neek – due to the way humans depict violence toward alien life.

-Wak and Neek's father allows the Thunder Road and its crew to depart, after Wak and Neek give the boys a parting gift: an amulet which, according to the extraterrestrials, is "the stuff dreams are made of."
-The boys make it safely back to Earth, but a malfunction results in them crashing the Thunder Road into their neighborhood lake.
-A week later, Ben has a dream at school in which he envisions another vast circuit board while flying through more clouds overhead.
-This time – thanks to Wak and Neek's amulet – Ben is joined in the dream by Wolfgang, Darren and Lori.
-They proclaim that the circuitry is "really complicated" and speculate where it may take them once completed.
-Lori smiles at Ben while holding his hand and they share a kiss while flying.
+Wak and Neek's father allows "Thunder Road" and its crew to depart, after Wak and Neek give the boys a parting gift: an amulet, which, according to the aliens, is "the stuff dreams are made of."
+The boys make it safely back to Earth, but a malfunction results in them crashing "Thunder Road" into a lake.
+1 week later, Ben has a dream at school in which he envisions another vast circuit board while flying through more clouds overhead.
+This time – thanks to Wak and Neek's amulet – Ben is joined in the dream by Wolfgang, Darren, and Lori.
+They note the circuitry's complexity and speculate where it may take them once completed.
+Lori smiles at Ben while holding his hand, and they share a kiss while flying.